-Claire Russell served as Company Secretary from the date of incorporation.
+Claire Russell continued to serve as Company Secretary throughout the year.

 Directors' indemnities

 During the 2021/22 financial year and up until the date of the signing of the financial statements, the Group has maintained directors' and officers' liability insurance, which gives appropriate cover for legal action brought against its Directors.
 The company has also provided an indemnity for its Directors, which is a qualifying third-party indemnity provision for the purpose of section 234 ((2) - (6)) of the Companies Act 2006.